There is plenty of available parking, here’s where to find it and how much it costs. Click HERE for Parking Tips and Tricks.

 - Accessible Parking - Durango has several reserved parking spaces for people with disabilities.
 All vehicles parked in these designated spaces must have a valid parking placard or license plate properly displayed.
 These spaces have designated limits on the sign which must be obeyed for turnover and access.
 Approved vehicles remaining in a reserved accessible-designated parking space for more than the designated time may be cited.
 Those drivers with a properly displayed placard or plate may park for an unlimited time in a non-reserved metered space without activating the meter, other than the 30 minute metered spaces.

 Durango is a bike friendly town and Downtown welcomes bikes.
 Lock your bike to the bike hitches on many of the Downtown parking meters for FREE!
 In summers, park your bike right on Main at the free bike parking in front of Carvers, Maria's Bookshop, Gazpacho’s, Cream Bean Berry, Maria’s Bookshop, Mountain Bike Specialists, El Moro Spirits and Tavern, Fired Up Pizza and Durango Coffee Company.
 A covered and lighted bike shelter is also available at the Transit Center.

-Ride on the Animas River Trail and access Downtown by departing the trail at Rotary Park, 12th Street, 9th Street, or College Avenue at the DoubleTree Hotel.
+Access points to the river trail in the North Main District include: 32nd Street, 27th Street behind the Recreation Center, 22nd Street, 18th Street behind the Durango Public Library.
+You can access Historic Downtown by departing the trail at Rotary Park, 12th Street, 9th Street, or College Avenue at the DoubleTree Hotel.